Message Delivery Responses

 • Spam complaints

-Automatic responses, such as Out-of-office replies, are classified as Feedback but are not displayed on the Deactivation tab.
-They usually indicate a temporary condition and are not grounds for deactivation.
+• Automatic replies, such as out-of-office messages, are classified as Feedback but are not shown on the Deactivation tab.
+These typically indicate temporary conditions and do not result in deactivation.

 Response Category